rswaty/BrandonsSlides/docs/index.Rmd

 ![width](slide10.JPG)

 * A desktop application capable of preventative and active fire behavior modeling
-* Inputs can be derived from LANDFIRE data to create high resolution custom landscapes
 * Outputs including fire behavior metrics like Minimum Travel Time, Flame Length, and Line Intensity can be calculated and explored Google Earth

 --- .class #id